pyveci/racker/README.rst

 About
 *****

-An experimental harness tool based on `systemd-nspawn`_  containers.
+An experimental harness tool based on `systemd-nspawn`_  containers, in the spirit to address some details of `Docker Considered Harmful`_.
 At the same time, a tribute to the authors and contributors of GNU, Linux, systemd, VirtualBox, Vagrant, Docker, Python and more.